toggledbits/Vera-PollRepair/README.md

 > SIDEBAR: My own house Vera system, with 100-ish ZWave nodes, had a large number of devices that were polled perhaps only once or twice a day, randomly, despite being configured to poll every 10 or 30 minutes.

 Third, (my software engineer friends are going to love this one) it appears that Luup puts *all nodes* on the polling list, whether they are configured for polling or not.
 It is only later, when the polling process pops the device from the list that it determines that there is no work to be done for that device.
-So not only does this waste cycles (fussing with devices that don't need to be fussed), but because of the fixed list size, *these non-polled devices are bumping devices that need to be polled off the list* &mdash; they take up a slot in the list that they don't need &mdash; exacerbating all of the previously-mentioned brokenness.
+Not only does this waste cycles (fussing with devices that don't need to be fussed with), but because of the fixed list size, *these non-polled devices are bumping devices that need to be polled off the list* &mdash; they take up a slot in the list that they don't need &mdash; exacerbating all of the previously-mentioned brokenness.
 Disabling polling on a device doesn't help you avoid the list overflow problem, and thus doesn't improve the consistency of polling in the system when the number of nodes exceeds the list size.

 > SIDEBAR: This is another really poor engineering choice.
 Clearly, the determination of whether a device needs to be polled or not should be made *before* putting the device on the list.
 Don't put it on the list in the first place if it doesn't need to be polled.
-At least then, as a workaround for the low fixed list size, you could configure less critical devices in the system to not poll, so they would never be on the list, and the limited capacity of the list would then be reserved for only the devices that need polling.
+At least then, as a workaround for the low fixed list size, you could configure less-critical devices in the system to not poll, so they would never be on the list, and the limited capacity of the list would then be reserved for only the devices that need polling.
 Unfortunately, this is not the case, so no workaround is possible.

 Again, we don't have access to Vera's code to verify these bugs in hard statements, but this is what I can observe and surmise from the messages in the log files.
 And in all, it means that once the number of nodes added to the system exceeds a certain low number (seems like 50), Luup's polling goes random, and becomes little more than a driver of bogus traffic in the mesh and busy work that isn't serving the needs of the mesh as a whole.